+The electronic heat capacity from Eq.
+9 is added to the lattice heat capacity from Eq.
+5 to obtain the total heat capacity.

 was estimated experimentally for α-U to have an average value of 10.12 mJ/mol.K2 and for β-Zr to be 2.77 mJ/mol.K2.
 However using equation 3 at high temperature phases gave a lower value for γ-U of 7.62 mJ/mol.K2 but similar result was obtained for β-Zr.
 Moore et al. performed the same calculations for U-Zr.
 In alloys, γe showed non-linear dependence on the zirconium content and the results were fitted on a third-degree polynomial in equation 10 which is plotted in Fig. 5